jbaragry/ardoq-python-client/README.md

 ## Version

 - 0.1 - 2016/04/02  - Initial dev
+- 0.2 - 2016/06/18  - bug and feature improvements
+                    - first version of the sync client

 ## TODO
-- complete the full REST-API for all ardoq resources
+- complete the full REST-API for fields and tags
-- add support for synching that is comparable to the java-api for ardoq

 ## License
 The ardoq-python-client is licensed under the MIT License